 This is another convertible laptop that scores highly in almost every category.
 As the name suggests, it can be twisted and folded into a tablet to be used with touchscreen and stylus.

-Franky speaking, this is a great-looking device.
-But In terms of weight, it’s actually rather heavy at 1.6 kg.
-It does decently in terms of battery life at a reported up to 10 hours.
+Frankly speaking, this is a great-looking device.
+In terms of weight, it’s actually rather light at 1.4 kg.
+It does decently in terms of battery life at a reported up to 13 hours.

 It is clear that this is a premium laptop, so prepare to cough up the money.
 However, if you’re someone who would benefit greatly from owning a convertible laptop (eg. if you frequently make presentations or work on the go) and need superior battery life, this is one device to consider.